skypher/disclosure/README.md

 Seemingly beyond human construction, yet such a vague warning for humanity.
 For all we know, crop circles could be alien propaganda or false historical trust building tools.

-Again, the 500D chess scenario again prevails.
+Again, the 500D chess scenario prevails.

 Aliens: come out with it, or it looks like you are toying with the public even more than the government.
 Or are you in cahoots?